Cremation in Christianity: Roman Catholic Church

 For most of its history, the Roman Catholic Church had a ban against cremation.
 It was seen as a sacrilegious act towards Christians and God, not simply blaspheming but physically declaring a disbelief in the resurrection of the body.
-The 1917 Code of Canon Law (at canons §1203 and 1240) prohibited the inhumation within Catholic cemeteries for those who had been excommunicated and for the most severe cases of violation of the Church's Law.
-Aning them there were those who had opted FIR cremation.
+The 1917 Code of Canon Law (at canon §1240) prohibited the inhumation within Catholic cemeteries of those who had ordered that their body be cremated.

 On June 19, 1926, it was promulgated the Latin instruction entitled Cadaverum cremationis against the practice of cremation.

-In 1963, Pope John XXIII lifted the ban on cremation with the instruction Piam et constantem and in 1966 Pope Paul VI allowed Catholic priests to officiate at cremation ceremonies.
+On May 8, 1963, Pope John XXIII lifted the ban on cremation with the instruction Piam et constantem, and in 1966 Pope Paul VI allowed Catholic priests to officiate at cremation ceremonies.
 The Church still officially prefers the traditional interment of the deceased.
 Despite this preference, cremation is now permitted as long as it is not done to express a refusal to believe in the resurrection of the body.
-Until 1997, Church regulations used to stipulate that cremation has to take place after a funeral service.
+Until mid-1990's, Church regulations used to stipulate that cremation has to take place after a funeral service.
 Such funeral services are conducted in the same manner as traditional burials up to the point of committal, where the body is taken to the crematorium instead of being buried.
 A burial service is performed after the cremation is completed.

-In 1997, the funeral rite was modified so that church funerals can take place when the body has already been cremated before the ashes are brought to the church.
+In mid 1990's, the funeral rite was modified so that church funerals can take place when the body has already been cremated before the ashes are brought to the church.
 In such cases, the ashes are placed in an urn or another worthy vessel, brought into the church and placed on a stand near the Easter candle.
 During the church service and committal rite, prayers that make reference to the body are modified, replacing references to the "Body" of the deceased with "Earthly Remains."